Aryan-Kanuparti/holiday-food-analysis/README.md

 | `'ingredients'`    | Text for recipe ingredients                                                                                                                                                                       |
 | `'n_ingredients'`  | Number of ingredients in recipe                                                                                                                                                                   |

-The second dataset, `interactions`, contains 731927 rows with each one representing one review that a user left on a speciic recipe.
+The second dataset, `interactions`, contains 731927 rows with each one representing one review that a user left on a specific recipe.
 Each recipe could have multiple interactions and reviews.
 The columns it includes are:

 | Column        | Description         |
 | :------------ | :------------------ |